Cremation or Burial: Which is Better For You and Your Family?

 The Final Word on Choosing Between Cremation and Burial

 When it comes to deciding if cremation or burial is "better," the actual question is which is better for the individual.
 There are different elements to consider for each, from cost to personalization of the memorial to religious stance.
 For some, they will want their loved ones to be able to visit them within a cemetery to place flowers by their headstone or marker, for example.
-Others may want to be released within a garden, or kept close to family within an urn.
+Others may want to be released within a garden or kept close to family within an urn.
 This obviously makes it a very personal decision, but also a decision worth consulting with loved ones.
 You may be surprised at their own preferences for how they would like to remember and honor you.

 Learn More About Burials & Cremation with a Free Advanced Planning Guide